Vonage/vonage-video-js-api-network-test/README.md

 The `OTNetworkTest()` constructor includes the following parameters:

-* `ot` -- A reference to the OpenTok.js `OT` object.
-You must load OpenTok.js into the web page and pass the OpenTok.js `OT` into the `OTNetworkTest()` constructor.
+* `ot` -- A reference to the Vonage Video web client SDK `OT` object.
+You must load Vonage Video web client SDK into the web page and pass the Vonage Video web client SDK `OT` into the `OTNetworkTest()` constructor.

-  Note that you may load OpenTok.js from the opentok.com server (https://static.opentok.com/v2/js/opentok.js) or via NPM (https://www.npmjs.com/package/@opentok/client).
-Or if your Vonage Video API project uses the [enterprise environment](https://tokbox.com/developer/enterprise/content/enterprise-overview.html), you will load OpenTok.js from the enterprise URL.
+  Note that you may load Vonage Video web client SDK from the Vonage Video API server (https://static.opentok.com/v2/js/opentok.js) or via NPM (https://www.npmjs.com/package/@opentok/client).
+Or if your Vonage Video API project uses the [enterprise environment](https://tokbox.com/developer/enterprise/content/enterprise-overview.html), you will load Vonage Video web client SDK from the enterprise URL.

   Passing the OT object into the `OTNetworkTest()` constructor ensures that the tests will use the same version of Vonage Video API and the same Vonage Video API environment that will be used by the